-We have compiled some of the most Frequently Asked Questions here for your information; if the answer to your question is not here, please contact us with your query.
+We have compiled some of the most Frequently Asked Questions here for your information; if the answer to your question is not here, please contact us with your query to [email protected].
+Please scroll to the bottom for questions relating to Covid-19.

 When does registration open?